 - Property Damage: Costs to repair or replace your vehicle and other damaged property.

 - Punitive Damages: In rare cases, if the at-fault driver’s actions were egregious (e.g., drunk driving), additional compensation may be awarded to deter such behavior.
-For example, if criminal charges arise, consulting a criminal defense attorney St. George Utah, can help navigate any related legal complexities.
+For example, if criminal charges arise, consulting a criminal defense attorney St. George, Utah, or reviewing essential steps to take after a DUI arrest in St. George, can help navigate any related legal complexities.

 Lawyer Advice: Every case is unique.
-A lawyer can evaluate your accident’s specifics to identify applicable compensation types and estimate their value.
+A lawyer can evaluate your accident’s specifics to identify applicable compensation types and estimate their value, and help you understand who is really at fault in a personal injury liability case.

 5. Fault Matters But It’s Not Always Clear-Cut

 Determining fault is central to any car accident claim.
+Establishing who is at fault involves several factors, including evidence from the scene, witness statements, and the actions of other drivers.
 In “comparative negligence” states, you can recover damages even if partially at fault, though your compensation may be reduced.
 For instance, if you’re 20% responsible, your payout could decrease by 20%.
 In “no-fault” states, your insurance may cover initial medical costs and lost wages regardless of fault, but you can still pursue a claim against the at-fault driver for additional damages.

 6. Time Is Not on Your Side